Contrastive Learning Is Spectral Clustering On Similarity Graph: More on Experiment Details

-\textbf{Encoder Details.} The encoder $f$ consists of a backbone network and a projection network.
-We use ResNet50\cite{ResNet} as the backbone, and a 2-layer MLP (linked by a batch normalization \cite{ioffe2015batch} layer and a ReLU \cite{nair2010rectified} layer) with hidden dimensions 2048 and output dimensions 128(or 256 in concatenation kernel case).
+\textbf{Encoder details.} The encoder $f$ consists of a backbone network and a projection network.
+We employ ResNet50~\citep{ResNet} as the backbone and a 2-layer MLP (connected by a batch normalization~\citep{ioffe2015batch} layer and a ReLU \cite{nair2010rectified} layer) with hidden dimensions 2048 and output dimensions 128 (or 256 in the concatenation kernel case).

-\textbf{Encoder Hyperparameter Tuning.} For each encoder training case, we sample 500 hyperparameter groups randomly (sample detail is shown in Table \ref{table: Hyperparameter sample}), and train these samples simultaneously using Ray Tune\cite{RayTune}, with ASHA scheduler \cite{li2018massively}.
-Finally, the hyperparameter group that maximizes the online validation accuracy (integrated in PyTorch Lightning) in 5000 validation steps is chosen to be used in this encoder training case.
+\textbf{Encoder hyperparameter tuning.} For each encoder training case, we randomly sample 500 hyperparameter groups (sample details are shown in Table \ref{table: Hyperparameter sample}) and train these samples simultaneously using Ray Tune ~\citep{RayTune}, with the ASHA scheduler~\citep{li2018massively}.
+Ultimately, the hyperparameter group that maximizes the online validation accuracy (integrated in PyTorch Lightning) within 5000 validation steps is chosen for the given encoder training case.

-\textbf{Encoder Training.} We train each encoder using LARS optimizer \cite{LARSOptimizer}, LambdaLR Scheduler in PyTorch, momentum 0.9, weight decay $10^{-6}$, batch size 256 together with above hyperparameters for 800 epochs, in one A-100 GPU.
+\textbf{Encoder training.} We train each encoder using the LARS optimizer~\citep{LARSOptimizer}, LambdaLR Scheduler in PyTorch, momentum 0.9, weight decay $10^{-6}$, batch size 256, and the aforementioned hyperparameters for 400 epochs on a single A-100 GPU.

-\textbf{Image Transformation.} The image transformation strategy, includes argumentation, is the same as the default transformation strategy given by PyTorch Lightning
+\textbf{Image transformation.} The image transformation strategy, including augmentation, is identical to the default transformation strategy provided by PyTorch Lightning.

-\textbf{Linear Evaluation.} The linear head is trained using SGD optimizer with cosine learning rate scheduler, batch size 64, and weight decay $10^{-6}$ for 100 epochs, and the learning rates starts at $0.3$, ends at $0$.
+\textbf{Linear evaluation.} The linear head is trained using the SGD optimizer with a cosine learning rate scheduler, batch size 64, and weight decay $10^{-6}$ for 100 epochs.
+The learning rate starts at $0.3$ and ends at $0$.

 \textbf{Moco Experiments.} We also tested our method based on MoCo~\citep{he2019moco}.
 The results are summarized in Table \ref{tab:results-moco}.
 Here we choose ResNet18~\citep{ResNet} as the backbone and set a temperature of $0.1$ as default.
 For our simple sum kernel, we set $\lambda=0.8$.
 The results show that our method outperforms the original MoCo method.